 The UK has voted to leave the EU and the future for businesses looks uncertain

-With Prime Minister Theresa May stating that Article 50 will be triggered by the end of March 2017, we examine what directors should be thinking about next and how the IoD can help?
+With Prime Minister Theresa May triggering Article 50 on 29th March 2017 to start the two year countdown, we examine what directors should be thinking about next and how the IoD can help.

 Top tips to prepare for Brexit

 Many directors produce a business plan when they launch a company - to be updated should they need to borrow money.
 If you want to maximise your chances of success, update your business plan regularly.

 A business can survive for a short time without sales or profits, but not without cash: funding opportunities have already shown signs of being affected by the referendum result.
 The IoD has lots of expert advice available, including guides to managing your cashflow, recovery options for late payments, and alternative sources of finance.

 3. Keep up to date with Recruitment & Employment law